scaleoutsystems/fedn/docs/studio.rst

 Configure and attach clients
 ----------------------------

-This step is very similar to how connecting a client to a local FEDn instance (:doc:`quickstart`).
+This step is very similar to how a client is connected to a local FEDn instance (:doc:`quickstart`).
 The main difference is that the client needs an authorization token to connect to a federation hosted on FEDn Studio.
 These are the steps to configure and attach a client to a project:

-In order to generate some data for training, on your local machine, navigate to the mnist-pytorch example:
+In order to set up the local environment and configure local client data access, on your local machine, navigate to the mnist-pytorch example:

 .. code-block:: bash